-Ferrari’s new 458 Italia Grand Am race car has already been revealed
+Ferrari’s new 458 Italia Grand Am race car has

 but the stunning piece of machinery isn’t scheduled to make its first competition debut until the 2012 Daytona 24 Hours, which takes place next month at Florida’s Daytona International Speedway.